jianlins/navmcp/README.md

 ### MCP Client Configuration

-For Cline / Continue, VS Code Copilot Chat, and CodeGeeX, refer to the [`mcp.json`](./mcp.json) file in this repository for the recommended MCP server configuration.
+For Cline, Continue, VS Code Copilot Chat, and CodeGeeX, refer to the [`mcp.json`](./mcp.json) file in this repository for the recommended MCP server configuration.
 Copy or adapt the configuration from [`mcp.json`](./mcp.json) to your client settings as needed.

 - **Cline / Continue**: Use the configuration in [`mcp.json`](./mcp.json) for your `.continue/config.json`.
 - **VS Code Copilot Chat**: Reference [`mcp.json`](./mcp.json) for the MCP server settings in your VS Code configuration.
 - **CodeGeeX**: Use the details from [`mcp.json`](./mcp.json) for your MCP server setup (location varies by version).

-This ensures all clients use the same configuration and stay up-to-date.
+This ensures that all clients use the same configuration and remain up-to-date.

 ## Configuration

 ### Configuration Options

 You can configure the server using either a `.env` file or by setting environment variables directly before starting the server.
-Most options can also be passed as environment variables in your shell.
+Most options can also be set as environment variables in your shell.

 ```bash
 # Example .env file or environment variables: